softworkz/embyuserwiki/Users.md

 A local user will be displayed with a cloud if it is linked to Media Browser Connect.
 ![](images/server/users6.png)

+Linking a user to Media Browser Connect will enable an easier sign in process that doesn't require the user to know your server's ip address.
 For more information, see [Media Browser Connect](Media Browser Connect).

 ![](images/server/users2.png)
 ![](images/server/users3.png)